GrosseLab/BGSC/ReproducibleScript.md

 <a name="Comapre"></a> Identification of genes belonging to group c
 -------------------------------------------------------------------

-Genes of group *c* are putative target genes regulated by EGFR isoforms II-IV and not by other receptors.
+Genes of the group *c* are putative target genes regulated by EGFR isoforms II-IV and not by other receptors.

 ### <a name="GrC"></a> Examples for group c